How to Export Data from TradingView (Strategy Trades & Chart Data)

 4

-Upload to BacktestBase for Monte Carlo simulations, Risk of Ruin analysis, and risk management tools
+Upload the XLSX to BacktestBase for Monte Carlo simulations, Risk of Ruin analysis, drawdown recovery modeling, and position sizing optimization

 Ready to try the automated workflow?
 Keep reading for the Strategy Tester export guide.